1. Discuss what legal issues you can agree on

 - dividing property if you're in a common-law relationship

-If you don't have a lawyer and don't feel comfortable meeting with your partner alone, you can ask someone to be with you.
+Usually you need to discuss things before you can agree on them.
+You can do this in person, over the phone, or by email.
+If you don't feel comfortable talking or meeting with your partner alone, you can ask someone to be with you.
 This could be a family member, a friend, a colleague, or a religious advisor.